Cincinnati Children’s Ranked No. 3 Pediatric Cancer Program in U.S.

 - Applications, websites and videos that put education and information at your fingertips – when, where and how you want it

-- Games that encourage and improve treatment adherence, like reminding and rewarding children to take medicine, eat healthy or stay active
+- Game-like “behavior reinforcers” that encourage and improve treatment adherence, like reminding and rewarding children to take medicine, eat healthy or stay active

 - Technology that monitors a child’s health and vital signs at home to give families peace of mind